Vicksburg is the home of a famous battlefield where the war is remembered

-The Union and Lincoln were in quite a fix in winter of 1862-63.
-The Union had suffered 13,000 casualties during the battle of Fredericksburg in mid December and the people at home were clamoring for peace.
-General William T. Sherman, one of Grants closest generals, had tried to take Vicksburg on December 29, 1862.
+The Union and Lincoln were in quite a fix in the winter of 1862-63.
+The Union had suffered 13,000 casualties during the battle of Fredericksburg in mid-December and the people at home were clamoring for peace.
+General William T. Sherman, one of Grants’ closest generals, had tried to take Vicksburg on December 29, 1862.
 He had been repulsed as Parker put it with ‘the patriotic number of 1776 casualties.’
-Sherman had advocated going to back to Tennessee, which Grant opposed, as it would be seen as a retreat to the politicians in Washington.
+Sherman had advocated going back to Tennessee, which Grant opposed, as it would be seen as a retreat to the politicians in Washington.

 As we drove I was struck by the very rural scenery with an abundance of one-room country shacks and old cars.
 We drove down an old sunken dirt road out to the woods where we came to the ruins of the Windsor Mansion.